quietui/quiet/docs/docs/components/checkbox-group.md

 ### Adding a required indicator

 Use the `required` attribute to show a required indicator in the checkbox group's label.
 This just adds a visual indicator.
-To perform validation, use the checkbox's `required` and/or `custom-validity` attributes.
+To perform validation, use the checkbox's `required` attribute and/or `setCustomValidity()` method.

 ```html {.example}
 <form action="about:blank" method="get" target="_blank" id="checkbox-group__required">